On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control

-The literature above mainly focuses on the case of static state-feedback control, which requires direct state observations.
-In many practical settings, the complete state information of the underlying LTI system may not be available, which is known as partially observed systems.
-In this case, we need to rely on partially observed information to design control policies.
-This is also known as Partially Observable Markov Decision Process (POMDP) in the Markovian system setting \cite{jin2020sample}.
+The aforementioned literature mainly focuses on the case of static full state-feedback control.
+In many practical settings, the complete state information of the underlying system may not be directly available.
 Some recent works have studied static output-feedback (SOF) controllers to optimize a linear quadratic cost function~\cite{duan2021optimization,fatkhullin2021CTSOF,feng2020connectivity,bu2019topological}.
-Unlike state-feedback LQR problems, it is shown that policy gradient methods are unlikely to find the globally optimal SOF controller.
-This is because the set of stabilizing SOF controllers is typically disconnected, and stationary points can be local minima, saddle points, or even local maxima \cite{fatkhullin2021CTSOF,feng2020connectivity}.
+Different from the full state-feedback LQR, it is shown that policy gradient methods for solving optimal SOF controllers do not possess the gradient dominance property and thus are unlikely to find the globally optimal solution.
+In fact, the set of stabilizing SOF controllers is typically disconnected, and the stationary points can be local minima, saddle points, or even local maxima \cite{fatkhullin2021CTSOF,feng2020connectivity}.
 Moreover, even finding a stabilizing SOF controller is a challenging task~\cite{blondel1997np,syrmos1997static}.
-In addition to the SOF controller, the global convergence for a class of distributed LQR problems that use finite-horizon output-feedback policies was established in \cite{furieri2020distributedLQR}.
-However, this property is not applicable to infinite-horizon optimal control problems.
+In addition to the SOF controller, the global convergence for a class of distributed finite-horizon output-feedback LQR problems was established in \cite{furieri2020distributedLQR}, where the policy is subject to subspace constraints and represented by a linear combination of all historical outputs.
+However, the result does not generalize to infinite-horizon optimal control problems.